-The host name specified by this command is displayed by the show system command and on the Show > System web page.
+- The host name specified by this command is displayed by the show system command and on the Show > System web page. - This command and the prompt command can be used to set the command line prompt as shown in the example below.
+Using the no form of either command will restore the default command line prompt.

-'''

-Console(config)#hostname RD#1
+Console(config)#hostname RD#1 Console(config)#

-Console(config)#

-'''